Huang Haiqiang

 Huang Haiqiang (born 8 February 1988 in Zhejiang) is a Chinese high jumper.

 He won the 2005 World Youth Championships and the 2006 World Junior Championships, the latter in a personal best jump of 2.32 metres.
 He competed at the 2007 World Championships without reaching the final.

-He represented his country in the high jump at the 2008 Summer Olympics, but came in dead last.
+He represented his country in the high jump at the 2008 Summer Olympics but came in last place.

 He won the 2009 national championships with a jump of 2.24 metres, his best result since the 2007 athletics season.